“Parsons Me, But I Need to Take Pictures”

 Museums seemed to all pretty much come to understand that photos don’t damage their collections and I hadn’t seen a “no photos” sign in half a decade.

-Until the Martha A. Parsons House Museum on Enfield’s historic Enfield Street.
-My 355th museum in Connecticut.
+Until the Martha A. Parsons House Museum on Enfield’s historic Enfield Street, that is.

 I didn’t actually see any signs, but the highly attentive (and very pleasant) tour guide gently admonished me for taking a picture of… a bed.
 And its “crazy quilt.”